Applies to: Orders API | Catalog API

 The following CreateOrder request creates an order using catalog items.
 The request specifies one line item with an optional modifier.

-In addition to adding your access token, update this example request by providing catalog_object_id
+In addition to adding your access token, update the following example request by providing catalog_object_id

 values from your item library (for both the line item and modifier) and your location_id